AdamRauff/Osteocyte-Lacunae-Segmentation-Project/README.md

 # Osteocyte-Lacunae-Segmentation-Project

-To run the program, run LacunarDistance.m\n
+To run the program, run LacunarDistance.m\s
 This script calls on all the necessary files.

 Briefly, here is the pipeline of the program